Skip to main content

 Component 3: Real Estate Tax Pass-Through

 Property taxes in most commercial leases pass directly to tenants by pro-rata share.
-Unlike CAM, taxes aren't capped in most lease structures — they reflect actual assessments.
+Unlike CAM, taxes are not capped in most lease structures.
+They reflect actual assessments.
 In markets with recent reassessment cycles, this component can spike:

 Component 4: Insurance Pass-Through